NotLithix/NiggWareX/README.md

-# Vape V4
+# Vape V4 for EasyWare
-rewrite soon :tm: